Gochujang chicken breast that is steamed rather than roasted to keep the meat incredibly juicy and moist with a simple Korean-inspired coating.

 Instructions

-2. Trim the chicken breasts of any sinew and add the chicken breasts, make sure you dry them well first, then set them aside to marinate.
-You can leave them to marinate for up to 4 hours although you can cook them immediately if you wish.
+- Trim the chicken breasts of any sinew and add the chicken breasts to the gochujang sauce.
+Make sure you dry them well first, then set them aside to marinate.

-3. Roughly chop the ginger (don't bother peeling it) and bash it with a knife to release the juices.
+- Roughly chop the ginger (don't bother peeling it) and bash it with a knife to break it up a little.

-4. Bash the garlic with the side of a knife to get the oils flowing (again don't bother peeling it).
+- Bash the garlic with the side of a knife to get the oils flowing (again, don't bother peeling it).

-5. Add some water to the base of a pan and throw in the garlic and hunger and bring it to a boil with a lid on the pan.
-The amount of water needed will depend on the type of steamer basket you are using.
-You must ensure that it does not come up hight than the base of the basket.
+- Add some water to the base of a pan, and throw in the garlic and ginger and bring it to a boil with a lid on the pan.

-7. Add the chicken breasts followed by a lid and cook for 12-15 minutes or until the internal temperature of the chicken reaches 70°C or 158°F. If you are using a saucepan with a glass or metal lid wrapping some kitchen paper around the lid will stop water droplets from falling on the chicken breast.
+- Add the chicken breasts, followed by a lid and cook for 12-15 minutes or until the internal temperature of the chicken reaches 70°C or 158°F.

 Laurence